As Ukraine war drags on, NATO steps up war readiness

 The NATO alliance has taken efforts to avoid being drawn directly into the conflict over Ukraine.
 Yet the longer war there goes on, the more urgent readiness becomes for alliance commanders.

 One of the great hazards of war, after all – strategists throughout history have stressed – is their awful tendency to escalate suddenly.
 “Do you know what General MacArthur said?
-The biggest catastrophes can be summed up in two words: Too late,” notes Lt.
-Gen. Cottereau, who recently served as the first-ever French deputy commander of a U.S. infantry division.
+The biggest catastrophes can be summed up in two words: Too late,” notes Lieutenant General Cottereau, who recently served as the first-ever French deputy commander of a U.S. infantry division.
 “I don’t want to be too late.
 I want to be ready, if necessary, to fight tonight.”

 For this reason, NATO has been quietly taking the step of putting its strategic headquarters on what military officials here are describing as “war fighting footing.”
 While it’s a shift being made without public proclamation or formal status, some of its elements were authorized by the alliance’s political council last year.
 Officials here characterize the move as a major one and key to what NATO Secretary-General Jens Stoltenberg calls the “biggest overhaul of [NATO’s] collective defense since the Cold War.”